33Domenico/Pac_Man_landtaiger_LPC1768/README.md

 ### Delivery Information
 - **Delivery Date:** 12th January 2025
 - **Extra Points:** Up to 2 points (Christmas Edition)
-- **Expected Delivery:**
-  - `extrapoint1.zip`: Zipped project folder containing all files with saved compilation options.
-  - This document compiled in PDF format.

 ## Game Description
 Pac-Man is a classic maze arcade game where the player navigates a maze, eating pills and avoiding obstacles.
 This implementation follows a simplified version of the original game.